 How to pair your Fire TV Stick remote

-Thankfully, pairing your Fire TV Stick is relatively quick to set you up to watch your favorite shows.
+Thankfully, pairing your Fire TV Stick remote is relatively quick.

-First, ensure your TV is on and that you hold the remote within 10 ft (3 m) of the TV.
-Then, all you need to do is press and hold the Home button on your remote for ten seconds.
-You should see the light at the top of your remote start blinking, followed by an on-screen confirmation that your remote has paired.
+First, ensure your TV is on and switched to the correct input.
+Hold the remote within 10 ft (3 m) of the TV.
+Then, press and hold the Home button on your remote for 10 seconds.
+You should see the light at the top of your remote start blinking, followed by an on-screen confirmation that your remote has been paired.

 How to reset your Fire TV Stick or Alexa Voice remote

 First, unplug your Fire TV and wait for a full minute.
 Then, press and simultaneously hold the Left, Menu, and Back buttons.
-We know it can be difficult to handle at once, but you can hold the first two with your thumb because the back button is located right beneath the left button.
+Don’t let go yet.
+We know it can be difficult to handle all of these at once, but you can hold the first two with your thumb, because the back button is located right beneath the left button.

-Here’s a diagram of the button for reference:
+Here’s a diagram of the buttons for reference:

-Hold all three buttons for twelve seconds, then release and wait five seconds.
+Hold all three buttons for 12 seconds, then release and wait 5 seconds.
 After that, remove the batteries from your remote, plug your Fire TV back in, and wait another minute.

 Fire TV Basic Edition and Alexa Voice remote 1st gen

-Resetting the first generation of Alexa Voice Remotes is the same process as above, except you have to hold fewer buttons.
+Resetting the first generation of Alexa Voice Remotes is similar to the process above, except that you have to hold fewer buttons.

-- Unplug your Fire TV and wait for one minute.
+- Unplug your Fire TV and wait for 1 minute.

 - Press and hold the Left button and Menu button at the same time.
-Hold them for twelve seconds.
+Hold them for 12 seconds.

-- Release the buttons and wait five seconds.
+- Release the buttons and wait 5 seconds.

 - Remove the batteries from your remote.

-- Plug your Fire TV back in and wait one minute.
+- Plug your Fire TV back in and wait 1 minute.

 - Put the batteries back in your remote.

-As for the Fire TV Basic edition, the process is different, so follow along carefully.
+As for the Fire TV Basic Edition, the process is significantly different.

 - Press and hold the Home button.
-At the same time, press the Menu button three times.
+At the same time, press the Menu button 3 times.

-- Release the Home Button and press the Menu button nine times.
+- Release the Home button and press the Menu button 9 times.

-- Remove the batteries from your remote, unplug your Fire TV, and wait for one minute.
+- Remove the batteries from your remote, unplug your Fire TV, and wait for 1 minute.

-- Once the time has passed, put the batteries back in the remote and plug your Fire TV in again.
+- Once that time has passed, put the batteries back in the remote and plug your Fire TV in again.